ericphillips99/solar-model/README.md

 poetry run jupyter notebook
 ```

-The notebook (entitled "solar_model_notebook.ipynb", located within the poetry-solar folder) contains instructions for how to run and evaluate model.
-The model can be trained from scratch using the training dataset, or the pre-trained model weights can be loaded in instead.
-Training from scratch takes a significant amount of time to run (even on a GPU), so it is recommended to instead install the pre-trained model.
+The notebook (entitled "solar_model_notebook.ipynb", located within the poetry-solar folder) contains instructions for how to run and evaluate our model.
+The model can be trained from scratch using the training set, or the pre-trained model weights can be loaded in instead.
+Training from scratch takes a significant amount of time, so it is recommended to instead install the pre-trained model.

 # Other files contained in repository